jamorrison/spASM/README.md

 ## Merging Mates in Paired-End Data

-In paired-end sequencing, the two read mates come from the same DNA fragment, so it may be desirable to merge the two reads into a single fragment.
+In paired-end sequencing, the two read mates come from the same DNA fragment; therefore, they represent the same "epi-haplotype."
+To recover this correlation, mate reads are merged into a single fragment.
 On a qualitative level, spASM will take the unique portions of reads 1 and 2, plus the read 1 portion of any locations that overlap between the two reads.
 With respect to those overlapping regions, it should be noted:

   - spASM will use the data as it comes from `biscuit epiread`.
 By default, `biscuit epiread` will filter overlapping bases (including CpGs and SNPs) from read 2.
 This will then be passed to spASM, which will see these as filtered bases